ThatLionLady/paleomix-aids/README.md

 # paleomix-summaries
- Compile summaries from PALEOMIX into one dataframe.
+ Script to compile summaries from PALEOMIX (https://paleomix.readthedocs.io/en/latest/#) into one file.